 JP currently snow-shoes in Madison, WI with his wife, Erin, his teacher of unconditional love and correct usages of past-tense.
 Together they host two Resident Teachers of Patience, Hazel & Sebastian.

-Liam Joynt is a faculty member at the Graduate Acting Program of NYU Tisch School of the Arts, where he teaches voice and vocal coaches.
-He is a founding member of the Miller Voice Method Studio.
-He is a Certified Teacher of the Knight-Thompson Speechwork, which is a skills-based approach to speech and accent training for actors.
-He has previously been on faculty at Fairleigh Dickinson University and Maggie Flanigan Studio.
-He has taught in the BFA and BA programs at Rutgers University, where he also received his MFA in acting from Mason Gross School of the Arts.
+Liam Joynt is the Associate Chair of the BFA Acting Program at the Conservatory of Theater Arts at Purchase College.
+He is a longstanding faculty member at the Graduate Acting Program of NYU Tisch School of the Arts, where he teaches voice and vocal coaches.
+He also teaches accents at Pace University’s Musical Theater BFA program.
+He is a Certified Teacher of the Knight-Thompson Speech and Accent Work.
+Previous faculties include Marymount Manhattan College, Fairleigh Dickinson University and Maggie Flanigan Studio.
+He taught in the BA program at Rutgers University, where he also received his MFA in acting from Mason Gross School of the Arts.